stiglers-eponym/BeamerPresenter/README.md

 Draw in your presentation using a pen or highlighter and focus on parts of your slide using a torch or a pointer:
 <img src=".readme/drawings+torch+pointer.png" width=100% title="Annotations, torch and pointer for highlighting">
 Of course, this is just for demonstration an you'll usually not use pointer and torch at the same time.
-Annotations can be saved and loaded in a file format borrowed from Xournal (.xoj or xopp).
+Annotations, notes and some file-specific settings can be saved and loaded to gzipped xml files in a format which aims at compatibility with Xournal++.

 Use an overview of all slides (or all slides with separate slide labels, especially useful for presentations created with LaTeX beamer):
 <img src=".readme/overview+video.png" width=100% title="Overview mode and video in presentation">